 - Working closely with Student Reps to identify and address welfare students are facing on campus or in the areas they live.

 - Working in partnership with the University and external agencies like Cleveland Police, The Safer Middlesbrough Partnership and the local Health Trust on campaigns and initiatives to improve student health, wellbeing and safety.

 - Representing student opinion on key university committees concerned with issues of student welfare and experience.

-Click on Jodie's image to find out more about her and her role.
+Click on Brian's image to find out more about him and his role.